 What to do if your water-damaged Smartphone is not turning On?

-Also, the water may have reached the display panel, camera modules, and could have done damage to these parts as well.
+Also, the water may have reached the display panel and camera modules and could have damaged these parts.

 However, if the phone is not turning on, don’t try to charge it.
 You can take the phone to a nearby service center or to a mobile repair shop that can open the device and check if the water has fried the motherboard.

 Trying different hacks is going to make matters worse.
 It is better to take it to a professional who has repaired such phones.